TomPace101/nanopore_diffusion/notes.md

 And again, at top-level I want a script that can do this, or to be able to run doit.

+Ultimately, a Request is really just a function call, but all sub-Requests must have access to the same namespace.
+Hence, it's actually a method call.

 This also argues for breaking up common.py, as briefly mentioned below.
 ParameterSet (without the doit support) is the base for Request (with doit support).
 Then there's the command-line stuff, which probably gets refactored after all this.